 But this time, things were different.
 I was so strong and sure of myself that the second those self-doubting thoughts entered my mind was the same second they flowed out and away from me.

 So, I dyed my hair after the painstaking three-year transition to grey.
 For no big reason.

 You’ll never guess what happened…

-I picked up my kids from school that day with my fresh, new, wildly different hair, and all the other mums cheered and lifted me up on their shoulders!
+I picked up my kids from school that day with my fresh, new, obviously dark brown hair, and all the other mums cheered and lifted me up on their shoulders!

 No, that didn’t happen.